 Fluorine has five electrons in its p-orbital.
 This is not a sphere-shaped harmonic, and so five p-electrons cannot achieve a stable electron symmetry around a spherical core.
 Fluorine therefore cannot simply add its five p-electrons on top of the same (2s2) configuration that beryllium has, as shown here, because it would not be a stable configuration:

-Fluorine is so eager to obtain an extra electron to fill its second shell that it can bond with just about any atom on the periodic table, even several of the usually-unreactive noble gases, forcing them to donate electrons into that bond.
-Fluorine can therefore make a single covalent bond or gain an electron in ionic interaction in order to reach the stability of the 2s22p6 noble gas configuration of neon — a multi-di-electron state with two concentric full shells.
+Fluorine is so eager to obtain an extra electron to fill its second shell that it can bond with just about any atom on the periodic table, even the larger (and usually-unreactive) noble gases, forcing them to donate electrons into that bond.
+Fluorine can therefore make a single covalent bond, achieving the same electron configuration as the 2s22p6 noble gas configuration of neon — a multi-di-electron state with two concentric full shells.

 RETURN to the Periodic Table